Gloria Pall: Later years

 In later years, Pall continued her real-estate career and occasionally made public appearances at autograph shows and special events in the Los Angeles area.
 She made documentary interviews from time to time, about her life and career.
 According to her Los Angeles Times obituary, Pall dressed frequently in shades of purple and drove a Ford Thunderbird of that color.
 A sign outside her lavender-colored real-estate office read: "Call Pall."

-She also turned to writing books about Hollywood, penning self-published books under Showgirl Press.
+She also turned to writing books about filmmaking in Hollywood, as well as her autobiography.

 Personal life

 On August 11, 1956, she wed actor Robert P. Eaton on a whim.
 They divorced a year later due to his infidelity.
 She married Allen Kane in 1965; they divorced on August 28, 1984.
 By her second marriage, she had her only child, her son, Jefferson Kane.

-Pall died in Burbank, California on December 30, 2012, aged 85, from heart failure.
+Pall died in Burbank, California, on December 30, 2012, aged 85, from heart failure.
 A memorial service was held on January 20, 2013.
 Her sole immediate survivor was her son.